ADBeta/Pico-DAP/Firmware/Original/README.md

 This firmware is based on [free-dap](https://github.com/ataradov/free-dap), written by [Alex Taradov](https://github.com/ataradov).

-The only modification made was to switch from using `bin2uf2` to using `picotool uf2 convert` to allow easier compilation in the modern RP2040/Pico space.
+The only modifications made are:
+* Switch from using `bin2uf2` to using `picotool uf2 convert`
+* Change VCP and DAP Status LED Pins
+* Change USB Descriptor strings
+* Changed Makefile to produce `pico-dap` files instead of `free-dap`

 ## Compilation
 ```sh
 cd ./make
 make
 ```
-`free-dap-rp2040.uf2` should be in the `/make/build/` directory - and a .bin if needed.
+`pico-dap.uf2`and `pico-dap.bin` should be in the `/make/build/` directory

 ## Note
 I plan on porting this firmware to be fully compatable with the Pico-SDK